Ravish Malhotra: Early career

-Indo-Soviet Space Program
+Indo-Soviet space program

-After the war of 1971, Malhotra was selected for the U.S. Air Force Test Pilot School at the Edwards Air Force Base in California and later to the Indo-Soviet Space Program, a joint program between India and the former USSR.
-During this time, he would undertake tests at the Institute of Aerospace Medicine, in Bangalore and later in Moscow.
-The final tests would result in Malhotra, Rakesh Sharma, and two other cadets being selected to train for spaceflight in the Soviet Union's Intercosmos program in 1982.
+After the war, Malhotra was selected for the U.S. Air Force Test Pilot School at Edwards Air Force Base in California and later to the Indo-Soviet space program, a joint program between India and the former USSR.
+During this time, he took tests at the Institute of Aerospace Medicine, in Bangalore and later in Moscow.
+The final tests resulted in Malhotra, Rakesh Sharma, and two other cadets being selected to train for spaceflight in the Soviet Union's Intercosmos program in 1982.

 Malhotra trained at the Yuri Gagarin Cosmonaut Training Center in Star City for over two years.
-The training and medium of instruction was in Russian since much of the instrumentation and other equipment markings were in Russian.
-In addition to physical conditioning in preparation for space flight, the cadets also worked on the simulators including sorties on the Ilyushin Il-76 aircraft which simulated near zero gravity and microgravity conditions for ~50 seconds at a time.
-Training also included sea recovery and survival since the Soyuz spacecraft capsule recovery was over the sea.
-During this time, his contact was limited to the cadets in the program, the Russian handlers, and officers from the Indian Embassy in Moscow, whom he met over the weekends.
-At the end of the training program, Malhotra and Sharma were shortlisted as the two members of the Indian team on the Soyuz T-11 mission to launch the first Indian into space in 1984.
-The two trained on multiple mission objectives including studying the effects of yoga in space as well as other biomedicine and remote sensing experiments.
-Malhotra remained Sharma's backup for this mission, while Sharma went on to be the first Indian in space.
+The training and instruction was in Russian since much of the instrumentation and other equipment markings were in Russian.
+In addition to physical conditioning in preparation for space flight, the cadets also worked on the simulators, as well as flying on the Ilyushin Il-76 aircraft, which simulated near-zero gravity and microgravity conditions for ~50 seconds at a time.
+Training also included sea recovery and survival, since Soyuz spacecraft capsules landed in the sea.
+At the end of the training program, Malhotra and Sharma were shortlisted for the Soyuz T-11 mission to launch the first Indian into space in 1984.
+The two trained on multiple mission objectives, including studying the effects of yoga in space as well as other biomedicine and remote sensing experiments.
 The decision to have Sharma go to space and Malhotra remain on the ground was taken by the Ministry of Defence in India halfway through the training program.
 Speaking later about the decision, Malhotra said, "I was disappointed, but you accept it, and move on with the mission".
 He remained on good terms with Sharma after the mission.

 After returning from the Soviet Union, Malhotra was awarded the Soviet Order of Friendship of Peoples in 1984 and Kirti Chakra in 1985.

 Later career

-Malhotra returned to his combat role in the Air Force upon his return to India and was posted as the commanding officer of the Hindan Air Force Station near the Indian capital of Delhi.
+Upon his return to India, he was posted as the commanding officer of the Hindan Air Force Station near the Indian capital of Delhi.
 He took an early retirement from the Air Force in 1995.

-After his retirement from the Indian Air Force, Malhotra entered the private sector, setting up an aerospace manufacturing firm Dynamatic Aerospace.
-The NSE-listed company manufactures precision parts with clients including Boeing, Airbus, and Bell helicopters.
+Malhotra entered the private sector, setting up an aerospace manufacturing firm, Dynamatic Aerospace.
+The NSE-listed company manufactures precision parts, with clients including Boeing, Airbus, and Bell helicopters.
 He retired from the company at the age of 75.